0xPBIT/maiar-ai/apps/website/docs/04-core-utilities/liquid-templates.md

 ```

 :::warning
 It's important that the `promptsDir` folder location is not the current location in your working project.
 It should be the resulting location of when your plugin is built.
-You will need to copy these files to the correct location in your working project on build time.
+You will need to copy these files to the correct location in your build directory as part of your build process.
 :::

 The **Runtime** automatically calls `promptRegistry.registerDirectory()` for every plugin that declares `promptsDir`, namespacing each file under `<pluginId>/`.